happyamy19/amy-week-1/project/timeline.md

 #### Objective:
 > Checklist of everything you need to do to complete this issue
-- be wary of if keys neeed to be stored and where - see song4u
+- be wary of if keys need to be stored and where - see song4u
 - make trigger function store information into the cosdb
 - return true if it was done and false if not